thehui87/Learning-Godot/Background-loading.md

 ## ResourceLoaderInteractive

 When ```ResourceLoaderInteractive``` class allows you to load a resource in stages.
-Every time the method ```poll``` is called, a new stage is loaded, and control is returned to the called.
-Each stage is generally a resource.
+Every time the method ```poll``` is called, a new stage is loaded, and control is returned to the caller.
+Each stage is generally a sub-resource that is loaded by the main resource.
 For example, if you're loading a scene that loads 10 images, each image will be one stage.

 ## Usage